Former French President Nicolas Sarkozy Was Formally Charged With Possible Ties To Illegal Financing From The Libyan Regime

 The former French president, Nicolas Sarkozy, was in police custody over the allegations of the Libyan regime.
 The accusations include whether the former French head of state knowingly received illegal funds from former Libyan dictator Muammar Gaddafi to help finance his campaign.

-According to The Guardian, the allegations specifically mention that Sarkozy’s campaign received millions of euros to fund his presidential campaign.
+According to the Guardian, the allegations specifically mention that Sarkozy’s campaign received millions of euros to fund his presidential campaign.
 In addition, Sarkozy won the presidency and governed from 2007 to 2012.

 “Sarkozy, who was France’s rightwing president from 2007 to 2012, was being questioned on Tuesday morning by police officers specialising in corruption, money laundering and tax evasion at their office in the western Parisian suburb of Nanterre, as part of an inquiry into whether Gaddafi and others in Libya illegally financed his winning election campaign in 2007.”

 The investigation is unprecedented for the European nation.
 As reported in the British daily report above, this could be France’s most explosive political financing scandal in recent decades.
-Sarkozy has appeared on national television denying allegations and characterizing them as “monstrous”.
+Sarkozy has appeared on national television denying allegations and characterizing them as “monstrous.”

-Sarkozy in 2017 tried to run for the party’s nomination for the presidency.
+In 2017, Sarkozy tried to run for the party’s nomination for the presidency.
 Nevertheless, he failed to rally support and ended up dropping out of the race.
-As France was getting the news about Sarkozy’s investigation, the country was the victim of a terrorist attack claimed by ISIS.
+As France was getting the news about Sarkozy’s investigation, the country was the victim of a terrorist attack claimed by ISIS, according to CNN.

 Former French President Nicolas Sarkozy was arrested Tuesday and indicted on charges related to the illegal funding of his successful 2007 campaign for president. https://t.co/fKJEZE8OLv